JoeThorntonLab/RH-RE_scanning/README.md

 # RH-RE_scanning
-Scripts for Herrera-Álvarez, Patton & Thornton, *The genotype-phenotype map biased the functional evolution of a protein family*.
+Scripts for Herrera-Álvarez, Patton & Thornton, *Ancient biases in phenotype production drove the functional evolution of a protein family*.

 The diagram below depicts the organization of the GitHub project: